bcgov/MyGovBC-notification-server/docs/_docs/overview.md

 NotifyBC is designed initially for MyGovBC but can be used independently.

 ## Features
 A NotifyBC instance supports multiple notification services offered by an organization or program area.
 A service can be regarded as a topic of interest and is used to partition notification messages and user subscriptions.
-A user may subscribe to a service in multiple delivery channels.
+A user may subscribe to a service in multiple push delivery channels allowed.
+In-app pull notification doesn't require subscription as it's not intrusive.

 ### notification
 * Support both in-app pull notifications and push notifications